-Appropriate information was given to patients for health promotion.
-Staff showed us the practice information relating to health promotion such as gum disease and sensitivity.
-This information was shown to patients in the treatment rooms.
+Appropriate information was available to patients for health promotion.
+Staff showed us the practice information relating to health promotion such as gum disease, caring for children's teeth and flossing.

 Staff we spoke with told us patients were given advice appropriate to their individual needs such as dietary advice and smoking cessation.
-Dental care records we checked confirmed this; for example we saw that the dentists had discussions with patients about gum disease and smoking.
+However, dental care records we checked did not confirm this.
+For example we did not see evidence of oral health advice or smoking cessation in the dental care records.